-Welcome to Twin Ports Division of the U.S. Naval Sea Cadet Corps.
-The Navy Cadet Corps. is a nation-wide program, chartered through the Secretary of the Navy, for training Cadets AGES: 13-18, the same skills found out in the fleet at the reserve and active duty level.
-Since the Navy Cadet Corps. is sanctioned by the Department of Defense and is chartered through the Secretary of the Navy, the USNSCC is recognized as a military unit, in which, cadets wear the same uniforms as active sailors.
-Cadets are not obligated to join any branch of the military after a successful completion of their enlistment in the Corps; however, if they choose to join the military, they will be eligible for advancement after completing Recruit Training.
-The first 3 ranks they achieve in the Corps. are their actual ranks if they choose to go active in the Navy or Coast Guard.
+Welcome to Twin Ports Division of the U.S. Navy Cadets.
+The Navy Cadet Corps. is a national, non-profit, that is chartered through the U.S. Navy and U.S. Navy League, for training cadets AGES: 13-18, the same skills found out in the fleet, at the reserve and active duty level.
+Since the Navy Cadet Corps. is sanctioned by the Department of the Navy and Secretary of the Navy.
+Cadets wear the same uniforms as active duty and are responsible for acting just as professional.
+Cadets are not obligated to move on to active duty after a successful completion of their service in the Corps; however, if they do, they will be eligible for advancement after completing boot camp.
+The first 3 ranks they achieve in the Corps.(E-1 to E-3) are their ranks they take with them if they choose to go active in the Navy or Coast Guard.
 All other branches are normally E-2, due to the differences in the non-maritime services.
-If a military path isn't desired after successful completion of their time in Twin Ports Division, college scholarships can also be attained through the Navy Cadet Corps.
+If a military path isn't desired after successful completion of their time in Twin Ports Division, college scholarships can also be attained through the Navy Cadets.